 Info

-Alina has intersected her 30-year visual art teaching career to embrace all her passions: fibers and textiles, creative garment design, visual arts, curatorial work, creative writing, teaching underserved students, and students with disabilities.
+Alina has intersected her 33+ year visual art teaching career to embrace all her passions: fibers and textiles, creative garment design, visual arts, curatorial work, digital design and technology, creative writing, teaching underserved students, and students with disabilities.

 She has been organizing juried art shows, lectures, workshops, and interdisciplinary events since 2004.

-Alina is the president-elect for the Dade Art Educators Association.
+Alina is the past president for the Dade Art Educators Association and received the Art Leader Award from Florida Art Education Association in 2023.
 She is one of the founders of the newly established FAMA, Fiber Artists Miami Association.